Carlyle to invest in haircare product maker Vogue

-NEW YORK, Jan 23 (Reuters) - Private equity firm Carlyle Group LP said on Thursday it has agreed to acquire a strategic minority stake in privately held Vogue International, the maker of the Organix Hair Care product line.
+NEW YORK (Reuters) - Private equity firm Carlyle Group LP (CG.O) said on Thursday it has agreed to acquire a strategic minority stake in privately held Vogue International, the maker of the Organix Hair Care product line.

-Terms of the deal were not disclosed, but people familiar with the matter told Reuters a year ago that Vogue, which was marketing itself to potential buyers at the time with the help of Goldman Sachs Group Inc, could be valued at $800 million or more.
+Terms of the deal were not disclosed, but people familiar with the matter told Reuters a year ago that Vogue, which was marketing itself to potential buyers at the time with the help of Goldman Sachs Group Inc (GS.N), could be valued at $800 million or more.

 “Carlyle will work with Vogue’s founder and Chief Executive Officer Todd Christopher and his team to continue expanding the brand and building the business globally,” the Washington, D.C.-based buyout firm said a statement.

-Founded in 1987, Clearwater, Florida-based Vogue sells its shampoos, body washes and lotions in retailers including Walmart Stores Inc, Walgreens Co, Target Corp and Safeway Inc.
+Founded in 1987, Clearwater, Florida-based Vogue sells its shampoos, body washes and lotions in retailers including Walmart Stores Inc (WMT.N), Walgreens Co WAG.N, Target Corp (TGT.N) and Safeway Inc SWY.N.

 Besides Organix, Vogue also owns the FX Special Effects line of hair styling and treatment products and the iWater Shower Purification System.